| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 the need to deny the existence of the PAS & relegate it to the level of being only a

 "theory," is its relationship to sex-abuse accusations.
+I mention frequently throughout

 the course of this book that a sex-abuse accusation is a possible spin-off or derivative of the PAS.